 However, at this time, Takanobu Ryuzoji in Saga gradually began to terrify Arima.
 Also the movement toward anti-Christianity began to grow within the territory.
 Even though Yoshisada was distressed by this situation, he kept cultivating his ties to the Society of Jesus, and did his best to realize the trading.
 It was 1567, 4 years after Almeida came to Arima, when Yoshisada was finally able to invite Portuguese ships to an outer harbor in Kuchinotsu and begin trade with Spain and Portugal.

-Harunobu Arima, who succeeded Yoshisada, tries to strengthen his military and economic power through missionaries and Nanban Trade in order to compete with Takanobu Ryuzoji, who was becoming more and more powerful.
+Harunobu Arima, who succeeded Yoshizumi, tried to strengthen his military and economic power through missionaries and Nanban Trade in order to compete with Takanobu Ryuzoji, who was becoming more and more powerful.
 In 1579, Father Valignano, a Jesuit missionary from the Society of Jesus, came on a Portuguese ship.
 He demanded the further spread of Christianity in the territory.
 Harunobu himself became a Christian.
 His Christian name was John Protasius.
-He recommended his citizens to become Christians as well, and therefore, the Christian population rapidly grew in the Shimabara Peninsula.
+He recommended that his citizens become Christians as well, and therefore, the Christian population rapidly grew in the Shimabara Peninsula.

-With the help of the Society of Jesus, he was able to fight off Takanobu Ryuzoji in 1584.
+With the support of the Society of Jesus and the Shimazu Clan of Satsuma, he achieved a victory over Takanobu Ryuzoji in 1584.
 Harunobu, who was able to protect his territory, cultivated his ties to Christianity.
-In the town beneath Hinoe Castle, many glorious churches and monasteries were built, and the first Japanese religious school, a seminary, was also built.
-There were many missionaries and European merchants in town, and it was as if a European town had appeared.
+In the town beneath Hinoe Castle, many glorious churches and monasteries were built, and the first Japanese religious school, a Society of Jesus seminary for elementary education, was also built.
+The town bustled with the comings and goings of many missionaries and European merchants.

 Accounts of main Christian festivals were noted in the Japanese Jesuit Annual Report, which was conveyed to Rome.
-The main street at that time (now known as Kita Arima-Cho Tanigawa shopping street) was described as follows, “Not only the churches and seminary, but all the streets in the downtown of Arima were also decorated with banners on both sides…Students of seminary would sing hymns with an organ accompaniment as they walked down the beautifully embellished streets.”
+The main street at that time was described as follows: “Not only the churches and seminary, but all the streets in the downtown of Arima were also decorated with banners on both sides…Students of seminary would sing hymns with an organ accompaniment as they walked down the beautifully embellished streets.”

 In 1582, the first official Japanese mission called the “Tensho Mission” headed to Europe.
 It consisted of four boys who studied in the seminary of Arima.
 They were welcomed to Europe and accomplished great feats, such as meeting the Pope.
 People who saw the boys came to know about an unknown country, Japan, and therefore tried to leave something about it recorded in history.